Leadership in Medicine

 Q. What role does AP credit play in choosing courses and requirements?

 A. Many of the students enrolled in the Leadership in Medicine Program bring excellent results on Advanced Placement work to Union.
-Student with scores of 4 or 5 on the AP examinations in biology, chemistry or physics or on either of the AP Calculus exams are encouraged to take more advanced courses at the College.
+Students with scores of 4 or 5 on the AP examinations in biology, chemistry or physics or on either of the AP Calculus exams are encouraged to take more advanced courses at the College.
 Other AP courses will be considered such as Statistics or a course in your second major.
+Advanced Placement courses do not reduce the total number of courses required in the LIM Program.

 Q. Are there class restrictions or additional course benefits for LIM students?